VoxelMC/Obsidian-Notes/Lecture Notes/BIOC 412/Lecture Notes - BIOC 412.md

 - [ ] Quantum dot things

-"not looking at any trevors in the room"
+"not looking at any Trevors in the room"

 HormonomicsDB is for NUANCE.
 Not many compounds, but so much information about their relationships.